sevenDatabase/SevenDB/README.md

 ### 1. Buckets

 - Data is partitioned into **buckets**, each with its own Raft log, subscriptions, and notifier.
-- A bucket is the atomic unit of replication, computation, and failover.(**Update**: Now Shards are the unit of replication , buckets as a raft group were too expensive)
+- A bucket is the atomic unit of replication, computation, and failover.(**Update**: Now Shards are the unit of replication , buckets as a raft node were too expensive)
 - Subscriptions bind to the buckets that hold their data, ensuring updates are always ordered and consistent.

 ### 2. Compute Sharding